kajf/bozr/README.md

 ------ | ------------- | --------------
 equals | Root 'users' array zero element has value of 'id' equal to '123'  | "users.0.id" : "123"
 search | Root 'users' array contains element(s) with 'name' equal to 'Jack' or 'Dan' and 'Ron'  | "~users.name" : "Jack" or "~users.name" : ["Dan","Ron"]
-size | Root 'company' element has 'users' array with '22' elements within 'buildings' array | "company.buildings.users.size()" : "22"
+size | Root 'company' element has 'users' array with '22' elements within 'buildings' array | "company.buildings.users.size()" : 22

 XML:
 - To match attribute use `-` symbol before attribute name.
 E.g. `users.0.-id`
 - Namespaces are ignored
+- Only string matcher values are supported (since xml has no real data types, so everything is a string)

 ## Dependency management
 To build project you need a dependency management tool - https://glide.sh/